Canadian Board of Examiners for Professional Surveyors

 Articled pupils must submit an affidavit of service by January 15 of each year or the articles will be terminated.

-Articled pupils shall submit three 2-4 page project reports.
-Please do not submit all three at once.
+Articled pupils shall submit two 4-6 page project reports.

-- A Parcel Survey/Subdivision (must be a plan of survey);
+- Subdivision (must be a plan of survey);

-Upon the successful completion of the qualifying examination, the candidate must pay the prescribed fees, provide proof of professional liability insurance and take and subscribe an oath before a judge of the Court of Appeal or Court of Queen’s Bench.
+Upon the successful completion of the qualifying examination, the candidate must pay the prescribed fees, provide proof of professional liability insurance and take and subscribe an oath of office.